jasonbrown-alis/build/docs/guides/getting-started/conceptual-framework.md

 running `alis neuron build ...`.

 A `product deployment` may consist of all the `neurons` within a `product` or a subset thereof.
-Common patterns have emerged from builders on **Alis Build OS** which are discussed in the following section.
+Common patterns have emerged from builders on the Alis Build platform which are discussed in the following section.

 ## Common deployment patterns